araffin/iclr-blogposts-2026/_posts/2026-04-27-sac-massive-sim.md

 n_steps: 3
 ```

-And here are the associated learning curves<d-footnote>The results are plotted for only five independent runs (random seeds).
-This is usually insufficient for RL due to the stochasticity of the results.
-However, in this case, the results tend to be consistent between runs (limited variability).
-I observed this during the many runs I did while debugging (and writing this blog post), so the trend is likely correct, even with a limited number of seeds.
-I only have one machine to run the tests, but I will try to run more tests in the coming weeks and update the plots.</d-footnote>(plotting the current curriculum level on the y-axis<d-footnote>I'm plotting the current state of the terrain curriculum (the higher the number, the harder the task/terrain) as the reward magnitude doesn't tell the whole story for the "Rough" task.</d-footnote>):
+And here are the associated learning curves (plotting the current curriculum level on the y-axis<d-footnote>I'm plotting the current state of the terrain curriculum (the higher the number, the harder the task/terrain) as the reward magnitude doesn't tell the whole story for the "Rough" task.</d-footnote>):

 {% include figure.liquid path="assets/img/2026-04-27-sac-massive-sim/learning_curve_rough.svg" class="img-fluid" %}
 <div class="caption">